 - Mix-and-Match Critters: Quite a few, most notably the Griffon, the Sphinxes, and the Monkeybirds.

-- My Beloved Smother: The Dark Queen, in a subversion of the usual tradition that evil queens are unloving parents.
+- My Beloved Smother: The Dark Queen, in a subversion of the usual tradition that evil queens are cruel, unloving parents, is entirely too involved in the Dark Princess's life because of her overprotective love.
+To balance that out, we have Valentine's Parental Abandonment.

 - Odd Name Out: All the Monkeybirds are named Bob.
 Except Malcolm.